selilulu/Workshop-BeCode-GSAP/README.md

 I already prepared the html and css of the landing page so that you can start animating almost immediately.
 There's still a few things you need to do to start.

-1. Go to this [repository]() to get the files I already created.
-2. In the top-right corner of the page, click Fork.
+1. Fork this repository to your own Github.
+In the top-right corner of the page, click Fork.
-3. On GitHub, navigate to your fork an copy the code.
+2. On GitHub, navigate to your fork an copy the code.
-4. In the terminal, go to the folder you want to clone in `cd ...` and clone your forked repo `git clone url`.
+3. In the terminal, go to the folder you want to clone in `cd ...` and clone your forked repo `git clone url`.
-5. Open the cloned repo in your favorite code editor and you're ready to go.
+4. Open the cloned repo in your favorite code editor and you're ready to go.
 Whoop whoop!

 ##### PART TWO: MY FIRST ANIMATIONS